evidence-dev/evidence/sites/docs/pages/components/charts/area-chart/index.md

     options="Array of series names in the order they should be used in the chart seriesOrder={`{['series one', 'series two']}`}" defaultValue="default order implied by the data" />
+<PropListing
+    name=leftPadding
+    description="Number representing the padding (whitespace) on the left side of the chart.
+Useful to avoid labels getting cut off" options="number"
+/>
+<PropListing
+    name=rightPadding
+    description="Number representing the padding (whitespace) on the left side of the chart.
+Useful to avoid labels getting cut off" options="number"
+/>
+<PropListing
+    name=xLabelWrap
+    description="Whether to wrap x-axis labels when there is not enough space.
+Default behaviour is to truncate the labels." options={["true", "false"]}
+/>

 ### Value Labels